allegro/hermes/docs/docs/configuration/buffer-persistence.md

 ## Custom implementation

-To register callbacks use methods exposed in `HermesFrontend.Builder`:
+To register custom callbacks register the implementations as a beans:

 ```java
 class BrokerListener implements BrokerAcknowledgedListener,